Harsh-Arora/Rock-Paper-Scissors-Game---Javascript/README.md

-# Rock-Paper-Scissors-Game---Javascript
+# Rock-Paper-Scissors-Game-Javascript

+Hello forks!
-A rock, paper, scissors game in javascript
+This is a rock, paper, scissors game, made using:

+-- JAVASCRIPT in backend
+-- HTML and CSS in fromtend